 Public-private partnerships in infrastructure may provide benefits such as private sector financing and efficiency, but they also come with risks and complexities that need to be properly managed

-With ten years of experience, he consults on public sector development, economic development, regulations and strategic infrastructure development, including setting up public-private partnerships.
+He consults on public sector development, economic development, regulations and strategic infrastructure development, including setting up public-private partnerships.
 His infrastructure experience covers areas such as energy and utilities, transport and telecom.

 He holds a Master in International Economics and Business from the University of Leuven in Belgium.
 He is also a graduate in International Economic Policy at the Kiel Institute for the World Economy in Germany and attended the Executive Program in Infrastructure and Public-Private Partnerships at Harvard University.